 Do you often find yourself setting out big plans, only to fall flat and push the plan aside?
 This is a common occurrence.
 Luckily, there exists a well-defined solution that's easy to follow.
 It comes in a detailed system of measurable goals and objectives that puts you on a path to success.

-Measurable goals and objectives are essential for evaluating progress in any situation, be it work, learning, or personal development.
+As you'll see in the examples, measurable goals and objectives are essential for evaluating progress in any situation, be it for work, learning, or personal development.
 When a goal is specific and measurable, it's more likely to be achieved.
 For anyone who is easily overwhelmed or struggles with time-management, this system will help you stay on track.

 S.M.A.R.T. stands for Specific, Measurable, Achievable, Relevant, and Time-bound.
 Let's take a closer look.